magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 </details>

 ### Cancel All Observations Operation
-The "Cancel All Observations" operation is Thingsboard-specific operation and allows to cancel all observations on the device at once
+The "Cancel All Observations" operation is IoT Hub-specific operation and allows to cancel all observations on the device at once

 <b> Example: Cancel All Observations</b>